 - an itchy sensation inside the mouth, throat or ears

-- raised itchy red skin rash (this is known as urticaria, hives or "nettle rash")
+- a raised itchy red rash (urticaria, or "hives")

-- swelling of the face, around the eyes, lips, tongue and the roof of the mouth (this is known as angioedema)
+- swelling of the face, around the eyes, lips, tongue and roof of the mouth (angioedema)

 Read more about the symptoms of food allergies.